mwebber3/CodingChallengeSites/README.md

-# HackerRank
+# HackerRank and Kattis
-Challenges from HackerRank.com
+My completed challenges from both of the websites: HackerRank and Kattis.